Create 3-D perspective image or surface mesh from a grid

 - -Gdrapegrid | -Ggrd_r -Ggrd_g -Ggrd_b

-- Gives the name of a grid file with intensities in the (-1,+1) range, or a constant intensity to apply everywhere; this simply affects the ambient light.
-If just + is given then we derive an intensity grid from the input data grid reliefgrid via a call to grdgradient using the arguments -A-45 and -Nt1 for that module.
-You can append +aazimuth and +nargs to override those values.
-If you want more specific intensities then run grdgradient separately first.
-[Default is no illumination].
+Gives the name of a grid file with intensities in the (-1,+1) range, or a constant intensity to apply everywhere (affects the ambient light).
+Alternatively, derive an intensity grid from the input data grid reliefgrid via a call to grdgradient; append +aazimuth, +nargs, and +mambient to specify azimuth, intensity, and ambient arguments for that module, or just give +d to select the default arguments (+a-45+nt1+m0).
+If you want a more specific intensity scenario then run grdgradient separately first.
+If we should derive intensities from another file than reliefgrid, specify the file [Default is no illumination].

-- Draws a plane at this z-level.
+Draws a plane at this z-level.
 If the optional color is provided via the +g modifier, and the projection is not oblique, the frontal facade between the plane and the data perimeter is colored.
 See -Wf for setting the pen used for the outline.
+If no level is set then we default to the minimum value in the reliefgrid.
+However, if -R was used to set zmin/zmax then we use that value if it is less than the grid minimum value.

 Select one of following settings.
 For any of these choices, you may force a monochrome image by appending the modifier +m.
 Colors are then converted to shades of gray using the (monochrome television) YIQ transformation

-- Specify i for image plot, and optionally append the effective dpi resolution for the rasterization .
+Specify i for image plot, and optionally append the effective dots-per-unit resolution for the rasterization [Default is GMT_GRAPHICS_DPU].

 For perspective view -p, optionally append /zmin/zmax. (more …) This option may be used to indicate the range used for the 3-D axes [Default is region given by the reliefgrid].
 You may ask for a larger w/e/s/n region to have more room between the image and the axes.
 A smaller region than specified in the reliefgrid will result in a subset of the grid.

-- Plot image without any interpolation.
+Plot image without any interpolation.
 This involves converting each node-centered bin into a polygon which is then painted separately.
 Append +s to skip nodes with z = NaN.
-This option is useful for categorical data where interpolating between values is meaningless.
-Optionally, append +o to draw the tile outlines, and specify a custom pen if the default pen is not to your liking.
+This option is suitable for categorical data where interpolating between values is meaningless and a categorical CPT has been provided via -C. Optionally, append +o to draw the tile outlines, and specify a custom pen if the default pen is not to your liking.
 As this option produces a flat surface it cannot be combined with -JZ or -Jz.

 - -n[b|c|l|n][+a][+bBC][+c][+tthreshold] (more …)